Restoring the Balance

-Restoring the Balance was a satirical radio segment that occasionally appeared on Australian radio station Triple J, which satirically displayed the contrasting political views between the then conservative Australian Howard government, and the majority of the Left wing government-funded Triple J radio station.
+Restoring the Balance was a satirical radio segment that occasionally appeared on Australian radio station Triple J. It satirically displayed the contrasting political views between the then conservative Australian Howard government, and the majority of the Left wing government-funded Triple J radio station.
 The premise of the show suggested that the station was forced by the ABC board to broadcast a segment of right wing political views in order to restore the balance.
 The creators began by conducting satirical interviews with Australian political identities in 2003.
 The show itself was broadcast sporadically on Sunday afternoons during 2004, and then began as a series broadcasting on 25 February 2007.

 Format

 The show features the characters of young Liberal Stirling Addison and young National Tom Thomlinson.
-The pair are played by Julian Schiller and Tony Moclair.
+The pair are played by Tony Moclair and Julian Schiller respectively.
 They represent the more affluent end of Australian society - Addison from the city, Thomlinson from a farming area.
 The characters portrayed on the show are extreme in their views, which has resulted in complaints from callers who do not realise the show is a parody.

 The official site lists brief outlines of each of the characters.
 Addison is a Sydney Grammar Old Boy and his profile includes: